logan square

 • price 1 of 4

-Since 1984 the family-owned Rosa’s Lounge has brought the sounds of old-school South Side blues clubs to Logan Square.
-The welcoming spot is a great place to get to know the genre, with performances from resident artists like Pete Galanis, Dave Herrero, Lil Ed Williams and the Ivy Ford Band on the weekdays plus visiting performers on the weekends.
-Rosa’s is regularly used as a venue for album release parties, so stop in to listen to something new.
+Since 1984 Rosa’s Lounge—which is family-owned and operated—has brought the sounds of old-school South Side blues clubs to Logan Square.
+The welcoming spot is a great place to get acquainted with the genre, with performances from resident artists like Pete Galanis, Dave Herrero, Lil Ed Williams and the Ivy Ford Band on the weekdays—plus a rotating roster of visiting performers on the weekends.
+Rosa’s is regularly used as a venue for album release parties, so stop in to hear something new.

 • Attractions